 Thus, the education sector was one of the first in suffering the consequences of COVID-19.
 And it is that the suspension of classes was even prior to the declaration of the state of alarm in some autonomous communities.
-Faced with this situation, luckily or unfortunately, all the current academic years had to continue.
+Faced with this situation, luckily or unfortunately, all the school courses under way had to continue.
 The question was, how?

-All schools went to work to find alternatives and solutions techniques that allow them to continue with the school calendar using applications such as Moodle o Blackboard Tools that, without a doubt, have become the essential core of the course and keys to being able to offer online classes.
+All schools went to work to find alternatives and solutions techniques that would allow them to continue with the school calendar making use of applications such as Moodle o Blackboard Tools that, without a doubt, have become the essential core of the course and keys to be able to offer online classes.

-The main challenges of the educational system in times of coronavirus
+The main challenges of the education system in times of coronavirus

 However, despite being aware of the digital transformation that the education sector needed, are we close to what is necessary to offer quality distance education?
-Are the expectations of the students being met?
-Are we fulfilling what they chose us for?
+Are student expectations being met?
+Are we complying with what they chose us for?

-In the current situation, universities and business schools are facing great challenges that were perceived as distant when education had a face-to-face character:
+In the current situation, universities and business schools are facing great challenges that were perceived as distant when education was face-to-face:

 - Interactive distance classes.
 Universities already had an increasingly complete student portal, but, Were you prepared to host online classes simultaneously with hundreds of students?
 The truth is that classes are the backbone of any course, both the content taught and the interaction that is usually generated between students and teachers.
 Can we take this to the digital world?

 - Remote exams.
 Until now, even some of the online universities did the exams in person.
-Can we guarantee that the students will take the tests without external help?
-Should ordinary exams be replaced by continuous assessment assignments?
+Can we guarantee that students will take the tests without external help?
+Should ordinary exams be replaced by deliveries of continuous assessment?

-- Practical teamwork.
-To organize works that were part of the continuous evaluation, the students met in person to work together on an assigned practical case.
+- Practical team work.
+To organize assignments that were part of the continuous assessment, the students met in person to work together on an assigned practical case.
 And now, how can they be coordinated?

 - Networking.
-It is true that, on many occasions, it is not the main priority of first grade students, however, in master or postgraduate courses, it is a decisive element for those who decide to embark on a new professional project.
+It is true that, on many occasions, it is not the main priority of first-year undergraduate students, however, in master's or postgraduate courses, it is a decisive element for those who decide to embark on a new professional project.
 How do we maintain the university community?
 What tools do we give students so that they can continue to communicate with each other?

 How are you working to improve the student experience from a distance?

-If one thing is clear, it is that when you decide to go to university, either to study for a degree or a master's degree, you are not only looking for theoretical knowledge.
-In this sense, are the educational centers covering these basic needs of the students?
-Let's see how some Spanish universities are facing these challenges to care for and improve the student experience.
+If something is clear, it is that when you decide to go to university, be it to pursue a degree or a master's degree, you are not only looking for theoretical knowledge.
+In this sense, are schools meeting these basic needs of students?
+Let's see how some Spanish universities are facing these challenges to take care of and improve the student experience.

-- As we have seen, interactive classes They play a fundamental role in the student experience.
-We have to bring the best of face-to-face classes to the world “on” and this is achieved by guaranteeing the following: connection quality to hear and see the teacher correctly; the revitalization of the class, launching questions to students through platforms such as Kahoot o Mentimeter; la interaction between students, from the creation of groups to work in common exercises with tools such as Blackboard Collaborate that allows to create virtual interactive work rooms.
+- As we have seen, interactive classes they play a fundamental role in the student experience.
+We have to bring the best of face-to-face classes to the “on” world and that is achieved by guaranteeing the following: connection quality to hear and see the teacher correctly; the dynamization of the class, asking questions to students through platforms such as Kahoot o Mentimeter; la interaction between students, from the creation of groups to work exercises in common with tools such as Blackboard Collaborate that allows to create virtual interactive work rooms.

 - There are several universities that plan to carry out exams in ordinary call.
 For example, the Pontifical University of Comillas has carried out more than 70.000 telematic examinations and has made use of Respondus to carry out your ordinary evaluations.
-On the other hand, CUNEF has implemented its tool Canvas to respond to this need.
+On the other hand, CUNEF has put its tool into practice Canvas to respond to this need.

-COVID-19, the turning point for the educational system
+COVID-19, the turning point for the education system

-If something is clear it is that the COVID-19 has come to shake the reality to which we were accustomed.
-It has come to get us out of our comfort zone and act as a catalyst in all the reinventions that were looming in the medium / long term.
+If something is clear, it is that COVID-19 has come to shake the reality to which we were used.
+It has come to take us out of our comfort zone and act as a catalyst in all the reinventions that were more glimpsed in the medium / long term.

-And now, thanks to this forced digital transformation, we see how the education sector is on the path of get quality training, flexible and adapted to social reality.
-To do this, we have to continue learning and deciding which tools are best suited to meet the needs of both students and teachers.
-We have to take the best of both worlds ("on" and "off") to blend them and create a suitable environment for everyone.
+And now, thanks to this forced digital transformation, we see how the education sector is on the path of achieve quality training, flexible and adapted to social reality.
+To do this, we have to keep learning and deciding which tools are best suited to meet the needs of both students and teachers.
+We have to take the best of both worlds ("on" and "off") to mimic them and create a suitable environment for everyone.

 In short, we must take advantage of this situation to set precedents and continue to evolve in improving the student experience.
-Will the coronavirus be a turning point in the educational sector?
-Seen what I have seen, I think so, and you?
+Will the coronavirus be a turning point in the education sector?
+Having seen what I have seen, I think so, and you?